vicjicaman/bucketws-docs/docs/intro.md

 - Authorize the viewer to see a private bucket files
 - Manipulate and list files from a public & private bucket
 - Upload a file anonymously to a bucket
-- Automatic down-scale and render images
+- Automatic down-scale images
+- Automatic uncompress of zip files
 - Automatic sync of the upload widget with the backend configuration.

 #### How this service and API can help me